 Our firm represents institutional lenders, developers and public agencies using and combining these areas of expertise to promote the financing, development and construction of affordable housing and commercial, industrial, and mixed-use projects that spur economic activity in local jurisdictions.
 Our clients benefit from the collective experience of our diverse team of lawyers.

-We represent clients in negotiating and implementing the transactions that are common to these projects, such as Purchase and Sale Agreements, Development Agreements, Complex Ground Lease and Multi-Tenant Leases, Design-Build Contracts, Construction Manager/Contractor Agreements, Joint Exercise of Powers Agreements and Joint Use Agreements, and virtually every type of agreement relating to land acquisition, disposition, construction, use and maintenance.
-We likewise represent clients on project financing agreements that involve the use of private or public funds, or both, such as multifamily housing revenue bonds, Community Facilities District (CFD), Enhanced Infrastructure Financing District (E-IFD), other benefit assessment/improvement districts, Section 42 tax credits, post-redevelopment Redevelopment Property Tax Trust Funds, Low and Moderate Income Housing Asset Funds, and other funding sources.
+Typical transactions that we assist our clients with include negotiating and implementing real property secured loans, joint venture agreements, purchase and sale agreements, development agreements, ground leases and multi-tenant leases, construction contracts, and virtually every type of agreement relating to real property financing, land acquisition, disposition, construction, and land use.
+We likewise represent clients on project financing agreements that involve the use of private or public funds, or both, such as multifamily housing revenue bonds, Community Facilities District (CFD), Enhanced Infrastructure Financing District (E-IFD), other benefit assessment/improvement districts, Section 42 federal tax credits and state tax credits, and other federal, state and local funding sources.